Ownership, borrowing, mutability, heap and stack in Rust (2h on computers)

 (a) (b)

-write a function fn append_word(s: & mut String), call it giving a mutable reference to s2. you can use the function pub fn push_str(&mut self, string: &str)
+Write a function fn append_world(s: & mut String)which appends " world" to string s.
+Call it giving a mutable reference tos2. you can use the functionpub fn push_str(&mut self, string: &str)

 Smart Pointers